master-the-legacy/gitops/README.md

 ### Infrastructure

+#### Scaffold development workflow

+This repository contains a scaffold development workflow that comments the terraform plan to a Pull request whenever a new one is opened.

+Also it applies the infrastructure from scaffold folder once merged to `main`.

+> Note: The workspace/environment is hard coded as `dev`.
+TODO: figure out a way to promote across environments, should we plan/apply to all workspaces at once ? (we can use matrix to that)
-#### Scaffold pipeline
+#### Scaffold dispatch workflow

-This repository contains a scaffold pipeline in order to easily create or destroy the environment.
+This repository contains a scaffold workflow in order to easily create or destroy the environment through a dispatcher (**manually**).

 To scaffold the desired environment, select the environment (dev, staging and prod) and the create option (default one).
 You can also select `plan-only` to plan only or `destroy` to destroy all resources in the desired environment.